JamesSedlacek/iPreviewPrivacyPolicy/README.md

 While using our Service, no personally identifiable or contact information will be collected.
 The app will never ask for your name, email, or location.

+To facilitate in-app purchases, our app uses a service named RevenueCat.
+RevenueCat provides us with data on when you first used the app, when you last used the app, and how much money you spent on in-app purchases in the app.
+No other information (like your IP address, email, etc.) is collected or transmitted.
+Our app does not send custom app user IDs or attribution information to RevenueCat.

+For more detail, please see RevenueCat's privacy policy.

 ## Children’s Privacy

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13.
 In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.